OmkarMemane09/DevOps_by_OmkarMemane09/Docker/Docker-Day3.md

-# 🚀Docker Image Management, Docker Hub and AWS ECR Complete Notes
+## 🚀Docker Image Management, Docker Hub and AWS ECR .
 ---
 ## 🐳 What is a Docker Image?